PBusienei/Conference_helper/README.md

   *Network URL: http://10.76.227.68:8501*

-  Or click the link that was provided once you run the streamlit in your command line You can enter your search query in the text box given and your will get your top three Sessions of interest.
+  Or click the link that was provided once you run the streamlit in your command line You can enter your search query in the text box given and you will get your top three Sessions of interest.

 ## Summit event  2022